What Causes PTSD In Teenagers? Signs, Symptoms, And Treatment

 What is post-traumatic stress disorder?

-Teens may exhibit some PTSD symptoms that are similar to those that affect adults, while they may experience other symptoms in a manner that more closely resembles the experience of a child.
-No matter what, if your teenager is experiencing symptoms of PTSD, you're going to notice changes in their behavior and possibly in their speech patterns or emotions.
-If your teen has gone through a traumatic experience, it is important to watch for any of these changes.
+Age plays a role in the symptoms of PTSD a person might experience.
+Depending on their age, a teen might have some symptoms that adults commonly do and some that children commonly do.
+Regardless, if your teenager is experiencing symptoms of PTSD, you're likely going to notice changes in their behavior and emotions.
+If your teen has gone through a traumatic experience, it can be important to watch for any of these changes.
 Keep in mind that your teen may also experience trauma you are unaware of.

-PTSD symptoms in young people typically include avoidance of situations that remind them of the trauma, nightmares or flashbacks about the trauma itself, nervousness and anxiousness, emotional numbness, difficulty focusing in school, and impulsive or aggressive actions.
+Common PTSD symptoms in young people include avoidance of situations that remind them of the trauma, nightmares or flashbacks about the trauma, nervousness and anxiousness, emotional numbness, difficulty focusing in school, and impulsive or aggressive actions.

-Any or all of these symptoms could be signs that your child has experienced trauma and is struggling with PTSD as a result.
-Even if you are unsure if there has been trauma in your child's life, it's important to talk with a doctor and a mental health professional if you notice any of these types of behaviors in your child.
-These behaviors include acting out or speaking out in ways that are inappropriate for their age group (including sexual knowledge they should not yet have, which could be an indication that they have been sexually abused, one of the most common causes of PTSD in children and teens).
-Untreated PTSD symptoms can result in more significant mental health conditions later in life, including substance abuse, so early PTSD diagnosis and intervention is crucial to giving your child the best shot at healing and moving on from their trauma.
+Any or all of these symptoms could be signs that your child has experienced trauma and is experiencing PTSD as a result.
+Even if you are unsure if there has been trauma in your child's life, it can be important to talk with a doctor and/or a mental health professional if you notice any of these types of behaviors in your child.
+Untreated PTSD symptoms can result in more significant mental health conditions later in life, so early PTSD diagnosis and intervention can be crucial.

 Getty

-If you notice behavior that seems out of place or that seems symptomatic of PTSD, even if you are unaware of any specific trauma your child has experienced, you should also seek out mental health help for them.
-It's possible that they experienced trauma that they aren't telling you about or an event that they don't fully understand as a traumatic experience.
-Talking with a mental health professional will allow them to express themselves in a space where they feel safe, and to communicate their thoughts and feelings in a positive way so they can start processing their emotions.
+If you notice unusual behavior in your teen that might indicate a mental health condition like PTSD—even if you are unaware of any specific trauma your child has experienced—it's recommended that you connect them with a mental health professional who is experienced in working with their age group.
+It's possible that they experienced trauma that they aren't telling you about or that they don't fully understand as a traumatic experience.
+Speaking with a mental health professional can allow them to express themselves in a space where they feel safe and communicate their thoughts and feelings so they can start processing what they went through.

-Therapy for PTSD could consist of cognitive processing therapy, exposure therapy, or eye movement desensitization and reprocessing.
-It could also include play therapy, depending on the age of the child in question.
-These types of therapy help your teenager to work through what they witnessed or experienced and to better comprehend their thoughts and feelings related to the traumatic event.
-For younger children or those with developmental disabilities, it can be especially difficult to understand these experiences, and therapy can make a significant difference.
+Therapy for PTSD could take the form of cognitive processing therapy, exposure therapy, or eye movement desensitization and reprocessing (EMDR), as a few examples.
+These types of therapy could help your teenager work through what they witnessed or experienced and better comprehend their thoughts and feelings related to the traumatic event.

-Medication is often used in conjunction with other types of therapy because it can help to ease some PTSD symptoms.
-Youth who experience anxiety or depression as part of their experience with PTSD, for example, may find medication helpful.
-These medications can also make it easier to talk to a therapist about the experiences they had and to understand what it's going to take to work through it all.
+Medication is often used in conjunction with other types of therapy because it can help ease some PTSD symptoms in some cases.
+Those who experience anxiety or depression as part of their experience with PTSD, for example, may find medication helpful.
+These medications may also make it easier to talk to a therapist about the experiences they had and to understand what it's going to take to work through it all.

 Getty/Halfpoint Images